bkielbasa/developer20/content/post/test-with-random.md

         t.Errorf("Mean zero count out of expected range: %v", mean) }
 }

-// Simple square root function func sqrt(x float64) float64 {
-    z := x
-    for i := 0; i < 1000; i++ {
-        z -= (z*z - x) / (2 * z)
-    }
-    return z
-}
 ~~~

 By focusing on the statistical properties of the outputs over many runs, we ensure that the function behaves correctly without being overly deterministic about individual outputs.

 ### Conclusion

-In this article, we've explored different approaches to testing functions involving randomness.
-While TDD is a powerful tool, it doesn't fit every situation.
+In this article, I've explored different approaches to testing functions involving randomness.
 By using dependency inversion or focusing on statistical testing, we can ensure our functions work correctly without exposing low-level details or complicating our tests.

-We welcome your thoughts or alternative approaches in the comments section below!
+I welcome your thoughts or alternative approaches in the comments section below!